 - Nausea and vomiting

-- Cough that lasts longer than seven days
+- A cough that lasts longer than seven days

 - Decreased activity level

-Even after the symptoms have gone away a person may have a lingering weakness that can last for a week or so.
+Even after the symptoms have gone away, a person may have a lingering weakness that can last for a week or so.
 You may also get ear infections, a skin rash (especially with mycoplasma pneumoniae), or anemia.

-If you are pregnant and have the symptoms of walking pneumonia you do need to see your physician because the baby is at risk for encountering the effects of the walking pneumonia.
+If you are pregnant and have the symptoms of walking pneumonia you should see your physician because the baby is at risk for being affected by the illness.

-When you see your physician for a diagnosis, there are some common diagnostic signs that the physician uses to help identify and diagnose walking pneumonia, which include:
+If you do, there are some common diagnostic signs that the physician uses to help identify and diagnose walking pneumonia, which include: